 No warrants are currently outstanding.
-Each warrant entitles the holder thereof to purchase one ordinary share at a price of \$11.50 per share, subject to adjustment as described in this prospectus, at any time commencing on the later of the completion of an initial business combination and 12 months from the date of this prospectus.
+Each warrant entitles the holder thereof to purchase one-half (1/2) of one ordinary share at a price of \$11.50 per full share, subject to adjustment as described in this prospectus, at any time commencing on the later of the completion of an initial business combination and 12 months from the date of this prospectus.
+Because the warrants may only be exercised for whole numbers of shares, only an even number of warrants may be exercised at any given time.
+Pursuant to the warrant agreement, a warrantholder may exercise its warrants only for a whole number of shares.
+This means that only an even number of warrants may be exercised at any given time by a warrantholder.